StappsWorld/NewtonsPrimalityMethod/README.md

 # NewtonsPrimalityMethod

-Using Newton's algorithm to determine the amount of prime numbers found before a givin <i128> demonstrated in Rust
+Using Newton's algorithm to determine the amount of prime numbers found before a given i128 demonstrated in Rust